jan-o-e/rb_photon_prod/README.md

 - matplotlib==1.2.1++
 - cython==0.29.20+
 - ipython == 8+
+- itertools
+- functools
 ```
-Included are requirements.txt file (for pip) and an environment.yml file (for conda).
+Included is an environment.yml file (for conda).
 I would highly recommend using the newest version of conda on your machine and running the following for setting up a conda environment.

 ## Installation Guide